StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/view-a-case-page.md

 # View a Case Page

-This topic provides step-by-step instructions for viewing a [case page](about-case-pages.md) in TheHive.
+View a [case page](about-case-pages.md) in TheHive to access case-specific knowledge and information.

 <h2>Procedure</h2>